Statler and Waldorf: History

 The puppets were designed by Bonnie Erickson.
 They were named after two historic New York City hotels, the Statler Hilton and the Waldorf-Astoria.

 In "Sex and Violence", the pilot episode of The Muppet Show, Statler and Waldorf were performed by Jerry Nelson and Jim Henson, respectively.
 Nelson was unavailable for the first few weeks of production on The Muppet Show.
 As a result, Richard Hunt took on the role of Statler.
-Hunt and Henson would continue to perform the two characters until Henson's death in 1990.
+Hunt and Henson would continue to perform the two characters until Henson's death in 1990 and Hunt's death in 1992.
 To portray the characters, Hunt and Henson shared very close space, often for hours at a time.

 Beginning with The Muppet Christmas Carol (1992), Statler and Waldorf were performed by Jerry Nelson and Dave Goelz, respectively.
 When Jerry Nelson left the Muppets, citing health reasons, Muppeteer Steve Whitmire took over as Statler.
 The two were occasionally performed by Drew Massey (Statler) and Victor Yerrid (Waldorf) in 2005 and 2006, most notably in the web series Statler and Waldorf: From the Balcony.
 Kevin Clash filled in for Goelz as Waldorf in a few episodes of Muppets Tonight.

-In 2017, Whitmire departed from the Muppets franchise, including the part of Statler, after being unwillingly dismissed from the part of Kermit the Frog in October 2016.
-While Matt Vogel was announced for the replacement for Kermit, Peter Linz had already replaced Whitmire as the voice of Statler in advertisements.
+In October 2016, Whitmire was dismissed by The Muppets Studio, after long-running disputes with other staff members and the Henson family.
+Peter Linz replaced Whitmire as the performer of Statler.